Teachfloor

 What it is

-An instructional approach where learners build deep skills by shipping structured, real-world projects — typically in teams, over weeks, anchored by critique cycles and public deliverables.
+Project-based learning is an approach where learners build deep skills by shipping structured, real-world projects, typically in teams, over weeks, anchored by review cycles and public deliverables.

 • Authentic: framed by a meaningful driving question.